November 18, 2025

 This indicates a shared disease mechanism: Argonaute mutants stay bound to microRNA duplexes too long, leading to aberrant trimming and failure of functional RISC assembly.

-Under cellular stress or viral infection, the exonuclease ISG20 is strongly induced, which could further increase trimming and lead to even fewer working RISC complexes.
+Under cellular stress or viral infection, the exonuclease ISG20 is induced, which could further increase trimming.
+This yet needs to be experimentally validated.

 In summary